Star-shaped polymer: Arm-first

 In the arm-first (also known as the "arm-in" or convergent approach) method, monofunctional living polymers with known characteristics are used as precursors in the reaction.
 The active site at the end of their chain can be directly reacted with an appropriately reactive multifunctional polymer core (also known as a linking agent) to produce a star-shaped polymer.
 In this approach the resulting star-polymer consists of homogeneous chain groups.
 The arm-first synthesis route is arguably the most efficient synthesis of star-shaped polymers.
 This is because each step can be directly controlled and assessed; the arms and core can be isolated and characterized prior to a stoichiometric reaction, and the functionality of the final star-polymer can then be accurately and directly measured.

 One common approach to the arm-first synthesis is through anionic polymerization methods.
 This involves using "arms" that are anionic and reacting them with a core containing deactivating groups for the arms to react with.
 The deactivating groups on the core are often chlorosilanes, chlorine leaving groups, or deactivating alkenes.
-Chlorosilane derivatives serve as especially reactive cores, and can react quantitatively (or very close to quantitatively) with carbanion living polymers; this reaction involves carbanions performing electrophilic substitution with the Si-Cl groups (as shown in the below figure).
+Chlorosilanes serve as especially reactive cores, and can react quantitatively (or very close to quantitatively) with carbanion living polymers; this reaction involves carbanions performing electrophilic substitution with the Si-Cl groups (as shown in the below figure).
 In a case like this, the resulting arms are all homogeneous and can be well characterized, and the core can also be well characterized, leading to a well-characterized star-shaped polymer.
 Since both the core and the arms are rather reactive, essentially all Si-Cl undergo electrophilic substitution, and the resulting star-shaped polymers thus have a rather narrow polydispersity index.